 Understanding the danger

-“There tends to be an over-confidence among American that fire won’t happen to them,” says McKelvey, who has worked for the NFPA for more than six years.
-“While the number of home fires have declined over the past 20 years or so, they’re still happening.”
+“People tend to be overconfident when it comes to home fires,” says Susan, who has worked for the NFPA for more than eight years.
+“While the number of home fires have generally declined over the past 20 years or so, they can and do still happen.”

-The vast majority of fires are preventable, but there’s much more work to do to reduce the risk.
+The vast majority of fires are preventable, but there’s much more work to do to reduce the risk of death and injury.

-“Because of that over-confidence, people don’t always consider home fires something they should be concerned about, but in reality, it continues to be a risk,” says McKelvey.
+“Because of that overconfidence, people don’t always consider home fires something they should be concerned about, but in reality, it continues to be a risk,” says Susan.

 Here’s how to do just that.